nikohoffren/corhyn/README.md

 # Corhyn CLI

-A powerful command-line tool for task management, time tracking, and productivity metrics.
+A command-line tool for task management, time tracking, and productivity metrics.

 ## Features

 - Task management with priorities and deadlines
 - Time tracking for tasks
 - Productivity metrics and analytics
-- Beautiful terminal UI with rich formatting
+- Terminal UI with rich formatting
 - Data persistence using SQLite
 - Tag-based organization
 - Pomodoro timer integration